Brant Bjork: Stöner

-In early 2020, Bjork formed the stoner rock trio, Stöner, alongside Oliveri and Ryan Güt, touring member for Bjork's live band.

-In 2021, the band released their debut album, Stoners Rule.

-In 2022, the band released their sophomore album, Totally....

-In 2023, Stöner released their debut EP, Boogie to Baja.
+In early 2020, Bjork formed the stoner rock power trio, Stöner, alongside Oliveri and Ryan Güt, the drummer for Bjork's solo band.
+In October, the trio made their live debut performing on the fourth volume of the concert series Live in the Mojave Desert.
+The album was released on April 30.
+In June 2021, the band released their debut album, Stoners Rule.
+Stöner released their sophomore album, Totally..., in May 2022.
+In February 2023, the band released their debut EP, Boogie to Baja.